Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Yes.

-The next one is the NACCOM, so No Accommodation Network.
+The next one is the NACCOM, so no accommodation network.

-So once again the same type of consultation.
+So once again, the same type of consultation.

 The CEO was Dave Smith as well.

-It's a UK based coalition of grassroots groups working on housing issues for migrants with, quote, no recourse to public funds allegedly.
+It's a UK-based coalition of grassroots groups working on housing issues for migrants with quote no recourse to public funds, allegedly.

-I believe he has stepped down as well.
+I believe he's stepped down as well.

 So I don't quite know who the next person will be or is.